sufleio/amazon-timestream-grafana-example/README.md

 This example demonstrates how to load sample data to Amazon Timestream with using Python and boto3.
 We used [One Call API](https://openweathermap.org/api/one-call-api) of OpenWeatherMap to fetch temperature, feels-like temperature and humidity data for last five days.

+You can check out the blog post about this project at https://sufle.io/blog/data-visualization-with-amazon-timestream-and-grafana

 ## Requirements
 - python +3.7
 - pip